be5invis/Iosevka/README.md

 ## Release Notes

+* **1.7.5**
+  - Reduced the weight of Bold, and increased the size of periods of Medium.
 * **1.7.4**
   - The lower tilde (`~`) is used by default.
   - Added slanted inequality symbol (U+2A7D and U+2A7E) and corrected the shape of `≤` and `≥`.